DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-reconfirming-a-deferred-offer-iteration-3.md

 In the previous iteration some participants did not notice the prompt to reconfirm an offer at the top of the application details pages.

-S we’ve made the prompt clearer by:
+We’ve made the prompt clearer by:

 - using the inset text component
 - adding a heading